kingminor/KMs_Fan_Curve_For_Asus_Laptops/README.md

 I am still very new to the using C# for anything other than Unity Game Engine so there are likely many optimizations that can be made.
 I also have no clue how to save the fan curve for future use, I will keep working on it.
 Sudgestions are always welcome.

 Have a great day!

+Known Issues: inputing a temp of 0 C can break everything!